 Verses 18, 19, 20: And the building of the wall of it was of jasper: and the city was pure gold, like unto clear glass.
 And the foundations of the wall of the city were garnished with all manner of precious stones.
 The first foundation was jasper; the second, sapphire; the third, a chalcedony; the fourth, an emerald; The fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth, a topaz; the tenth, a chrysoprasus; the eleventh, a jacinth; the twelfth, an amethyst.

-The whole city, being made of “pure gold, like unto clear glass” with its walls composed of, what to us is rare but ordinary in heaven, suggests openness coupled with a degree of beauty such as is difficult if not impossible to imagine.
-There will be nothing to hide in heaven, consequently there will be no shame.
+The whole city, being made of “pure gold, like unto clear glass,” with its walls composed of jasper, what to us is rare but ordinary in heaven, suggests openness coupled with a degree of beauty such as is difficult, if not impossible, to imagine.
+There will be nothing to hide in heaven, consequently, there will be no shame.
 All will live comfortably in houses with transparent walls.
-None will look suspiciously on his neighbor neither will envy nor covetousness be found there.
-None will fear the loss of property and nobody will need to lock their doors.
+None will look suspiciously on his neighbor, neither will envy nor covetousness be found there.
+None will fear the loss of property, and nobody will need to lock their doors.

-Nevertheless, because there are buildings with “many mansion” (John 14:2) and “houses” that the redeemed themselves “shall build . . . and inhabit” (Isaiah 65:21) with roofs and walls and rooms: enclosures suggesting that personal privacy will still exist throughout eternity in spite of the unprecedented degree of transparency.
+Nevertheless, because there are “many mansion” (John 14:2) and “houses” that the redeemed themselves “shall build . . . and inhabit” (Isaiah 65:21) with roofs and walls and room―enclosures suggesting that personal privacy will still exist throughout eternity in spite of the unprecedented degree of transparency.

 Verse 21: And the twelve gates were twelve pearls; every several gate was of one pearl: and the street of the city was pure gold, as it were transparent glass.